cloud-66-internal/help.cloud66.com/_includes/how-to-guides/add-ins/logentries.md

 Logentries is a great service for centralizing your log files, and this add-in makes it easy to add across your servers.

-## Add Logentries to your stack
+## Add Logentries to your application
-To add Logentries, access the add-ins menu of your stack and click _Logentries_.
+To add Logentries, access the add-ins menu of your application and click _Logentries_.

 We'll ask you for your Logentries account key - if you don't have one, you can signup to a Logentries account.